Dairy Introductions: The Ladies & The Milk

 Our twin boys had suffered from terrible eczema since they were mere months old.
 I remember taking them to the doctor when they were infants because they had developed dry scaly patches all over their bodies.
 In the years that followed we tried all of the over the counter creams out there and tried many different prescription steroids but nothing ever cleared them up.
 In elementary school, their eczema would flare up so bad that they'd have open weeping sores despite moisturizing multiple times per day and applying prescription medication.

 A few weeks after we started drinking raw milk I realized I hadn't checked with the boys to see how their skin was doing and it seemed I wasn't seeing them apply moisturizer anymore.
 I could hardly believe my eyes when they showed me that their trouble spots were completely healed up and the rest of their skin looked nearly flawless.
-It's been over two years now and they haven't had any trouble with eczema.
+It's been over seven years now and they haven't had any trouble with eczema.
 Pretty amazing if you ask me.

 And the taste is out of this world.
 Our herd share owners describe it as sweet and fresh, the best milk they've ever tasted.
 We could ask for no better compliment than your family loving our products.